 ImageJ A public domain program for analyzing and manipulating images, and an all-time great among free scientific software!
 The program is is written in Java and should run on any computer with Java "virtual machine" software.

-ChemAxon Marvin Suite A software package for drawing and analyzing molecular structures.
+Zosimos Is an online tool for drawing chemical structures.
+It is based on the ChemAxon Marvin Suite, a software package for drawing and analyzing molecular structures.
 Marvin Sketch, a component of ChemAxon, has much of the functionality of ChemDraw and is available to students and instructors at no cost.